Coherent Control of Photon Correlations in Trapped Ion Crystals

 Interestingly, the light statistics of single emitters can themselves be manipulated, for example, using sequential pulses to generate photon-number entangled states~\cite{Wein2022}.
 More fundamentally, the antibunching feature of driven single two-level emitters can be interpreted as a destructive interference between coherently and incoherently scattered components~\cite{Dalibard1983}.
 As a consequence, filtering one of the two components allows one to select either the properties of the coherently-scattered drive, or the bunched photons from the higher-order incoherent component~\cite{delValle2012, LopezCarreno2018, ZubizarretaCasalengua2020, Hanschke2020, Phillips2020, Masters2023}.
 In principle, the radiation from several emitters can then be made to interfere, changing the balance between single and two-photon components and modifying the statistics of the resulting light~\cite{Bojer2024}.
 This control feature offered by the many-emitter case has been demonstrated for several cold atoms weakly coupled to a nanofiber in a one-dimensional, chiral geometry~\cite{Cordier2023}.
 In free space, this controllable balance has only been demonstrated so far for pairs of ions~\cite{Wolf2020}, leaving open questions on its scalability and the thermodynamic limit of the phenomenon for a larger number of emitters.

-In this work, we turn to large ensembles of quantum emitters in free space, showing how photon-photon correlations can be manipulated using the interference pattern of coherent scattering.
-More specifically, two-photon correlations from weakly-driven ion crystals are shown to be anticorrelated with the intensity pattern, even for a large number of independent emitters --- see Fig.~\ref{fig:scheme}.
-Our experiment allows us to monitor maxima and minima of intensity correlations in the destructive and constructive interference directions, respectively, using a tunable one-dimensional chain of up to $N=18$ trapped ions with an excitation geometry which provides an efficient collection of the light.
-Furthermore, the second-order photon autocorrelation differs from the value of a Gaussian field even in the thermodynamic limit.
+In this work, we turn to mesoscopic ensembles of quantum emitters in free space, showing how photon-photon correlations can be manipulated using the interference pattern of coherent scattering.
+More specifically, two-photon correlations from weakly-driven ion crystals are shown to be anticorrelated with the intensity pattern, even for an intermediate number of independent emitters --- see Fig.~\ref{fig:scheme}.
+We use a tunable one-dimensional chain of up to $N=18$ trapped ions with an excitation geometry which provides an efficient collection of the light: Tuning the inter-ion distance allows us to monitor destructive and constructive interference, which are associated with maxima and minima of intensity correlations, respectively.
+Furthermore, the second-order photon autocorrelation differs from the value of a Gaussian field even in the mesoscopic limit.
 Our work thus paves the way for the controllable production of quantum light in large systems of quantum emitters.